sujaysathya/out_of_stock_checker/README.md

 • Sends you a text a message if and when it becomes available<br>
 • Twillio api has some copyright issues so code has been commented there

+Generate your APPI key on twilio.com
+Do NOT share your API key as it gets flagged.
 </td>
 </tr>
 </table>